-Special attention should be paid to the requirements of Art.
+The requirements of Art.
 123(2) and Art.
-123(3), which have to be dealt with separately:
+123(3) have to be dealt with separately:

 - (a) Examination for compliance with Art.
 123(2) is conducted in the same way as in examination proceedings. - (b) Examination for compliance with Art.
 123(3), on the other hand, is based on the claims as granted, or as amended in opposition or earlier limitation proceedings, where necessary using the description and drawings to interpret the claims (Art.
 69 and the Protocol on the Interpretation of Art.
 69).